Configuration in the web interface

 # Restricting access to terminal settings

-To restrict access to the advanced terminal settings for TrueConf Group users in the meeting room, you can set a PIN code in the Settings → Administration → Access to advanced settings field.
+To restrict access to the advanced terminal settings for TrueConf Group users in the meeting room, you can set a PIN code in the Settings → Maintenance → Permissions → Advanced settings field.

-If you have forgotten the password to access the terminal settings, you can change or reset it by navigating in the web interface: Settings → Administration → Access to advanced settings.
+If you forget the PIN code for accessing terminal settings, you can change or reset it by navigating through the web interface: Settings → Maintenance → Permissions → Advanced settings.

 # Upgrade software

-Before updating the software, ensure that the TrueConf Group is connected to a reliable power source to prevent sudden device shutdown during the procedure.
-Additionally, verify that you have a stable network connection with the terminal to maintain access to its control panel.
+Before updating the software, ensure that TrueConf Group is connected to a reliable power source to prevent unexpected shutdowns during the process.
+Also, verify that you have a stable network connection with the terminal to maintain access to its control panel.
 The update process from a USB drive can be initiated using the on-screen interface or a tablet.

-Starting from version 2.0 and later, TrueConf Group offers the ability to update firmware online.
-This is a simple and convenient way to update the terminal software; just go to the Online Update section and click Update.
+In TrueConf Group version 2.0 and later, there is now the capability to update the firmware online.
+This is a simple and convenient way to upgrade the terminal software.
+Just go to the Online upgrade section and click the Upgrade button.

 For TrueConf Group to access the latest software version, the terminal needs access to the update servers mirror.trueconf.com and packages.trueconf.com via port 443.